Actions you can take to reduce or mitigate the IHT liability on your estate

 But, you may well be asking “How much of a problem is this for me?”.
 No doubt you will have a general idea as to whether or not your estate is going to suffer IHT, but do you know the exact bill today should anything happen to you?
 Do you know what it might look like in the future if you do nothing?

 That’s where Wise comes in.
-Once we have established the value of your estate, any existing planning you have done, and any future plans you may have, we can provide a comprehensive written report so that you know the facts and can start to make decisions on how to tackle the problem if the value of your estate is above the relevant threshold.
+Once we have established the value of your estate, any existing planning you have done, and any future plans you may have, our team of long-term financial planners can provide a comprehensive written report so that you know the facts and can start to make decisions on how to tackle the problem if the value of your estate is above the relevant threshold.

 Each individual estate and viewpoint will be different, so there is no ‘one size fits all’ approach.
 It will be up to you and your Wise adviser to decide the best combination of solutions.
 Broadly, there are four approaches to IHT planning:

 - Spend it.
 It must be down to personal choice of course, but perhaps the simplest way to reduce the value of your estate and potential IHT bill is to enjoy the money.
 You’ve worked hard to accumulate your wealth so why not go ‘SKIing’ (Spending Kids Inheritance!).
 Buying appreciable assets such as property, antiques and collectables obviously just shifts the value and could even make the problem worse.
 Instead, you could consider spending money on depreciating/wasting assets such as cars or on goods and services which immediately lose their monetary value such as eating out entertainment and holidays.
 These activities all obviously have value beyond pounds and pence.